10 Cyber Security Tips to keep your e-commerce Store Safe

 Set Access Limits

-The following way you can protect your store is by limiting access.
+The following way you can protect your store is by limiting access with pam best practices.
 You can set up various levels of access to different parts of your store and assign a specific person or department as the owner of that area.
 It will minimize mistakes and help you determine who is responsible for changes, updates, and maintenance in that section.

 Set up alerts